Stono/ci-in-a-box/README.md

 ### TODO
 There are a few more improvements to make:

-  - Having an .env.default file, which minimises the amount of environment variables you need to specify
-  - Supporting non-EU based regions
   - More variables, to control things like # of GCP machines
   - Add [Image Cleaner](https://github.com/peopledata/image-cleaner) daemon